spring-gradle-plugins/dependency-management-plugin/README.md

 Note that, as shown in the two examples above, an exclusion can be identified using `'group:name'` or `group: 'group', name: 'name'`.

+Gradle does not provide an API for accessing a dependency's classifier during resolution.
+Unfortunately, this means that dependency management-based exclusions will not work when a classifier is involved.

 ### Importing a Maven bom

 The plugin also allows you to import an existing Maven bom to utilise its dependency management.